sp-karl/OfficeDocs-SharePoint/SharePoint/SharePointOnline/onboard-employees.md

 #### C. Collect, prioritize, and organize resources and content
-When entering a new environment, understanding the order in which deliverables should be completed may be a blind spot for new employees.
+When entering a new environment, understanding the order in which deliverables should be completed may be a uncertainty for new employees.
 Help them prioritize onboarding deliverables by laying them out in a way that signals priority.
 This could be as simple as writing them out for them or integrating [Microsoft Lists](https://support.microsoft.com/microsoft-lists).
 Learn how to [use Microsoft Lists to help onboard employees](#build-the-new-employee-onboarding-experience).

 #### D. Create a personalized training experience
 Which learning materials are needed to help make the new employee successful?
-Curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they will be working with daily.
+Curate learning modules for each employee that helps orient them on organizational needs, team needs, and the tools that they'll be working with daily.
 Learn more about [using Viva Learning.](#build-the-new-employee-onboarding-experience)

 #### E. Get feedback along the way